marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 2 days later...

 > <span class='dcto'>CTO:</span> I noticed that you're still not done on the discount feature.
-It's not a problem, but I was wondering if you were having any trouble
+It's not a problem, but I was wondering if you were having any trouble.
 >
 > <span class='ddev'>D:</span> Yes, it turns out we need a special integration with our payment provider I didn't think of.
 >
 > <span class='dcto'>CTO:</span> That's too bad.
-How much more time do you think it'll take.
+How much more time do you think it'll take?
 >
 > <span class='ddev'>D:</span> I really don't know, maybe two weeks, but it could be more.
-Should I go back on another feature?
+Should I stop development and go back on another feature?
 >
-> <span class='dcto'>CTO:</span> No, it's a very important feature, so keep going and take the time you need.
+> <span class='dcto'>CTO:</span> No, it's a very important piece of functionality, so please keep going and take the time you need to get it right.
 If by the end of the week you're still having troubles you could pair with Tim, he knows well this part of the app.
 What do you think?
 >
 > <span class='ddev'>D:</span> That would be helpful, great!